UKGovernmentBEIS/desnz-warm-homes-local-grant/README.md

 - `GovUkNotify__PendingReferralEmailRecipients`
 - `OsPlaces__Key`

-To prevent public access to DEV and UAT environments, we should also override the basic auth credentials:
+To prevent public access to DEV and UAT environments, we should also override the auth credentials:
-- `PasswordAuth__Username`
 - `PasswordAuth__Password`

 (These are not required for production)